wp-plugins/raw-html/readme.txt

 With this plugin, you can wrap any part of your post in [raw]...[/raw] tags to prevent WordPress from converting newlines to HTML paragraphs, replacing apostrophes with typographic quotes and so on.
 This is very useful if you need to add a CSS block or JavaScript to your post.

 RawHTML will also add new checkboxes to the "Edit Post" screen that let you disable certain WP filters on a per-post basis.
-This way you can :
+This way you can:

 * Disable wptexturize (the function that creates smart quotes and other typographic characters).
 * Disable automatic paragraph creation.